 \section{Introduction}

 Hyperinterpolation, originally introduced by Sloan in the seminal paper \cite{sloan1995polynomial}, is a constructive approximation method for continuous functions over some compact subsets or manifolds.
-Briefly speaking, hyperinterpolation uses a high-order quadrature rule to approximate a truncated Fourier expansion in a series of orthogonal polynomials for some measure on a given multidimensional domain, and is the unique solution to a discrete least squares approximation, which means that it is also a projection (\cite[Lemma 5]{sloan1995polynomial}).
-It is well known that the least squares approximation usually tackles the scenario that the noise level is relatively small \cite{Hesse2021local,hesse2017rbfs,Le2009localized}.
-Adding a regularization term to the least squares approximation becomes a popular approach to solve the case that the noise level is large.
-For example, Tikhonov regularized least squares approximation performs well on $[-1,1]$ to handle noisy data \cite{an2021tikhonov}.
-On the sphere, filtered hyperinterpolation with a certain filter function is equivalent to Tikhonov regularized least squares approximation \cite{an2021tikhonov,an2012regularized}, which is also a constructive polynomial scheme \cite{an2012regularized,sloan2012filtered}.
-Tikhonov regularized least squares approximation continuously shrinks all hyperinterpolation coefficients without dismissing less relevant ones, while filtered hyperinterpolation processes these coefficients in a similar way but dismisses some coefficients related to higher order orthonormal basis exceeding the highest order of polynomial in the polynomial space.
+Briefly speaking, hyperinterpolation uses a high-order quadrature rule to approximate a truncated Fourier expansion in a series of orthogonal polynomials for some measure on a given multidimensional domain, and is the unique solution to a discrete least squares approximation, which means it is also a projection (\cite[Lemma 5]{sloan1995polynomial}).
+It is well known that the least squares approximation usually tackles with the scenario that the noise level is relatively small \cite{Hesse2021local,hesse2017rbfs,Le2009localized}.
+Adding a regularization term to the least squares approximation becomes a popular approach to solve the case where the noise level is large.
+For example, Tikhonov regularized least squares approximation \cite{an2021tikhonov} performs well on $[-1,1]$ to handle noisy data.
+On the sphere, filtered hyperinterpolation with a certain filter function is equivalent to Tikhonov regularized least squares approximation \cite{an2012regularized,an2021tikhonov}, which is also a constructive polynomial scheme \cite{an2012regularized,sloan2012filtered}.
+Tikhonov regularized least squares approximation continuously shrinks all coefficients of hyperinterpolation without dismissing less relevant ones, while filtered hyperinterpolation processes these coefficients in a similar way but dismisses some less relevant coefficients.
 Concisely, they do not possess the basis selection ability.

-Lasso hyperinterpolation introduced by An and Wu \cite{an2021lasso} is an $\ell_1$-regularized discrete least squares approximation in order to recover functions with noise, which simultaneously does both continuous shrinkage and automatic basis selection.
-However, Lasso hyperinterpolation could not shrink coefficients in a more flexible manner, that is, keeping high relevant coefficients invariant and doubly shrinking less relevant ones.
+Lasso hyperinterpolation introduced by An and Wu \cite{an2021lasso} is an $\ell_1$-regularized discrete least square approximation in order to recover functions with noise, which does both continuous shrinkage and automatic basis selection simultaneously.
+However, Lasso hyperinterpolation could not shrink coefficients in a more flexible manner, that is keeping high relevant coefficients invariant and doubly shrinking less relevant ones.
 Penalty parameters in Lasso hyperinterpolation are difficult to take effect since they combine with the regularization parameter to shrink coefficients making things more complicated.